About the Program

-We offer an undergraduate minor in nutritional sciences, but we do not have an undergraduate major in nutritional sciences.
-If you are interested in pursuing an undergraduate degree with a major in nutrition in the Seattle area, Bastyr University and Seattle Pacific University offer degrees.
+We offer a Food Systems, Nutrition, and Health Major (BA) and a Nutrition Minor.
+If you are interested in pursuing an undergraduate degree with a major in clinical nutrition in the Seattle area, Seattle Pacific University offers a degree.

 Do you offer a distance learning program?

 No, we do not; our graduate program is a full-time day program on the main UW campus.
 There are universities that offer distance learning programs and they are listed on the Academy of Nutrition and Dietetics website.

 What will it cost to attend the University of Washington’s graduate program in Nutritional Sciences?

 Tuition and fees are established by the University of Washington.
 See the Residency website for more information on residency classification.
 Though financial assistance through the Nutritional Sciences office is limited, students who have already been accepted to the program may be eligible for assistantships, scholarships, or other financial assistance.
 International students, however, must show proof of financial ability before enrolling.